scaleoutsean/sfc/README.md

 - Network
   - SFC only connects to SolidFire to gather metrics which are then sent to InfluxDB.
 No other connections are required (of course, DNS for name resolution may be needed).
 SFC never attempts to connect to the Internet on its own.
 - 3rd party containers and packages
-  - InfluxDB version 3.0 only supported admin tokens.
-Multiple SFC instances can securely share one InfluxDB data base server if each SFC used a different database token, and they can also use the same InfluxDB database as every measurement is tagged with SolidFire cluster name.
-HTTP access to InfluxDB is possible, but SFC does not use that option
+  - InfluxDB version 3.3 supports "user" tokens.
+Multiple SFC instances can use them to securely share one InfluxDB database server and they can also use the same InfluxDB database as every measurement is tagged with SolidFire cluster name.
+HTTP access to InfluxDB is possible, but SFC cannot work with HTTP
   - Optional S3 service for InfluxDB data tiering should also use HTTPS and proper TLS certificates as InfluxDB will reject invalid TLS on HTTPS S3 API endpoint.
 Among on-premises choices, the [Versity S3 Gateway](https://scaleoutsean.github.io/2023/06/14/versity-s3-posix-gateway.html) has been tested and found to work.
 MinIO should work as well.
-  - Upstream containers (SFC base image, InfluxDB) are not audited or regularly checked for vulnerabilities by me.
+  - Upstream containers (SFC base image, InfluxDB) are not audited or checked for vulnerabilities by me.
 SFC doesn't run any external-facing service and InfluxDB is only accessed by Grafana.
 But feel free to inspect/update them on your own and use your own Influx and Grafana instances.
 SFC is built with fairly minimal dependencies, so that users can address vulnerabilities in 3rd party packages on their own
-  - All SFC measurements are tagged with the SolidFire cluster name so multiple SFC instances can share the same InfluxDB database if shared access isn't a concern
+  - All SFC measurements are tagged with SolidFire cluster name. so multiple SFC instances can share the same InfluxDB database if shared access to same InfluxDB database isn't a concern

 ## CA and TLS configuration